BestTimesToVisit.com Logo

 money

-Embrace the haggle, but do it with a smile!
-Prices in the souks are rarely fixed, so expect to negotiate.
-Start by offering about half of the asking price and meet somewhere in the middle.
-It's part of the fun, and a little friendly banter goes a long way.
+Embrace the haggle, but know your limits!
+Prices in the souks are rarely fixed.
+Start by offering about 40-50% of the initial asking price and meet somewhere in the middle.
+For larger purchases, have a calculator handy to avoid confusion and keep track of the agreed-upon price.

 culture

-Dress modestly, especially when visiting religious sites or venturing outside the main tourist areas.
-Think loose-fitting clothing that covers your shoulders and knees.
-It shows respect for local customs and can help you blend in more, making interactions smoother.
+Dress modestly, especially when visiting religious sites or venturing outside the tourist hubs.
+Think long sleeves, trousers, or skirts that cover your knees.
+It's a sign of respect and will help you blend in more, making interactions smoother.

 transport